Our Poets

 Jan Noble

-PoetJan Noble is a poet whose work spans stage, screen, and the page.
-His epic Body 115 won Best Innovative Play at the London Pub Theatre Awards and toured nationally in 2025; his poetry film My Name Is Swan won Best Narrative at the Los Angeles International Poetry Film Festival and premiered at the Curzon Cinema with support from Arts Council England.
+A poet whose work spans stage, screen, and the page.
+His epic Body 115 toured nationally in 2025; his poetry film My Name Is Swan won Best Narrative at the LA International Poetry Film Festival.
+He has performed at the ICA, the Nuyorican Poets Cafe, and Teatro Filodrammatici in Milan.

-“Intense and chilling” — The Guardian
+"Intense and chilling."
+The Guardian

 Cara Waterfall